 Best Start Scotland

 The Scottish Government has now replaced the Sure Start Maternity grant with Best Start Pregnancy and Baby grant.
-Qualifying families will receive £600 from 25th week of pregnancy to 6 months after the birth of their first child and £300 on the birth of any following children.

 The Best Start Grant includes 3 different grants:

 - The pregnancy and baby grant – to help with the costs of pregnancy or having a new baby

 - The early learning grant – A payment of £250 when your child starts nursery